 When it comes to performance, the GL.iNet AR150 wireless router offers a robust feature set.
 While it may not be the fastest travel router available, it still gives you more than enough speed at up to 150 Mbps of bandwidth, when available.
 It is just a single-band router with a 2.4GHz, but you’ll also get tons of VPN options for added security, which is a huge plus.
 You’ll also get a USB port and two Ethernet ports for greater connectivity options.
 This travel router with VPN is perfect for security-conscious travelers.
 For more network security options, check out our best VPN buying guide.

 What Are Travel Routers?

 A travel router, like the leading 4G LTE router, is a networking device that allows you to connect other devices like computers, smartphones, and tablets, to the internet.
-These portable devices connect to a wired internet connection to create a wireless internet signal which your wireless devices can use.
+These portable types of routers connect to a wired internet connection to create a wireless internet signal that your wireless devices can use.

 When it comes to core functionality and operation, travel routers don’t differ too much from traditional Wi-Fi routers.
 Both devices connect to a modem via an Ethernet cable and create wireless signals to which your home devices can connect.
 They also create an additional security layer for your connected devices, although home routers typically offer much more security than travel routers.

 The main differences between the best portable router and a standard home router come into play when considering their portability and advanced functionality.
 For starters, travel routers are virtually always smaller than their home counterparts.
 The best options can fit easily into your pocket, backpack, or purse without taking up too much room.
 They’re also much more lightweight, which only increases their overall portability.